How Heating Has and Will Change

 History of heatingHeating in the 20th Century

-The gold and glitter age of gas, oil and coal, pushed technology toward combustion, combustion and even more combustion.
-It’s been a time when over-consumption became economic.
+The gold and glitter age of gas, oil, and coal pushed technology toward combustion, combustion and even more combustion.
+It was a time when over-consumption became economic.
 With cheap energy at our doorstep, the pressures inside the building envelope are raised with air handlers and other air conditioning devices.
-The building envelope is left in complete disarray, pushing warm air through gaps in downlights or evaporative cooling ducts and conducting heat through the building envelope via conductive materials, whether they be uninsulated walls, aluminium windows with single glazed glass, box type air conditioners or recessed lighting.
+The building envelope is left in complete disarray, pushing warm air through gaps in downlights or evaporative cooling ducts and conducting heat through the building via conductive materials.
+This occurred across uninsulated walls, aluminium windows with single glazed glass, box type air conditioners or recessed lighting.

 The key beneficial features of the home dynamics are: